Kaibu/ASM/README.md

 ASM starts as client and tries periodical to connect/read to/from your ASM  server at `201.178.1.102:24000`.
 If your server is firewall protected, you have to open the selected TCP port on server.

+Use RMB over value/progressbar area to configure user interface (popup menu).
-Just use the right mouse button over the history graphs, to configure the visibility of graphs (popup menu).
+Use RMB over the history graphs, to configure the visibility of individual graphs (popup menu).

+In **asm.ini** you can configure the object counting interval in seconds,
+*objectcountinterval=0* (default) deactivates object counting (saving some cpu cycles).

 **If you prefer to run your DS instance(s) as service, you have to start ArmaServerMonitor with admin rights**